chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 ### Periodic disconnection checks

 Automate assesses the status of the habitat services based on the receipt of a health check message.
 If a health check message has not been recieved for a configurable amount of time the service is marked as disconnected.
 The default amount of time is 5 minutes and this check cannot be disabled.
-Habitat send the health check messages every 30 seconds by default, this is also configurable.
+Habitat send the health check messages every 30 seconds by default, this is also configurable using the `--health-check-interval` option with habitat supervisor.
+Please see (https://www.habitat.sh/docs/habitat-cli/#hab-sup-run "habitat documentation") for more information

 To configure the threshold for marking a disconnected service, you can do this via the UI or the API directly.
 To access the configuration settings in the UI, go to the settings tab, then Data Lifecycle on the sidebar.
 Under service groups you will find settings for Marking and Deleting disconnected services.